 - The first and foremost requirement to get a Non-ECR passport is to at least have a matriculation certificate.

-- All taxpayers, including agricultural taxpayers, are eligible for the Non-ECR passports.
-The spouses and children of the taxpayers are also eligible for the Non-ECR passports.
+- All taxpayers, including agricultural taxpayers, are eligible for Non-ECR passports.
+The spouses and children of the taxpayers are also eligible for Non-ECR passports.

 - Sea and deck cadets are eligible for Non-ECR passports.

-- All government officers, spouses, and children are eligible for the Non-ECR passports.
+- All government officers, spouses, and children are eligible for Non-ECR passports.

-- People with polytechnic institute degrees, professional degrees, and permanent visas are eligible for the Non-ECR passport.
+- People with polytechnic institute degrees, professional degrees, and permanent visas are eligible for Non-ECR passports.

 Documents Required for Non-ECR passport